Aletorlytics/StreamWorks-Customer-Churn-Analysis/README.md

 - Analyze revenue impacting behaviors such as watch time and tenure

 ### 🧩 Business Problem
 StreamWorks Media faces increasing customer churn, which directly impacts recurring revenue and growth.
-Without understanding the behavioural and engagement drivers behind churn, retention efforts remain reactive rather than proactive.
-This project aims to use customer data to uncover churn drivers and build predictive models that support smarter, earlier retention decisions.
+Without understanding the behavioural and engagement drivers behind churn, retention efforts remain reactive rather than proactive.This project aims to use customer data to uncover churn drivers and build predictive models that support smarter, earlier retention decisions.

 ### 🗂 Dataset Overview
 The dataset contains anonymized user-level subscription and engagement data, including: